 - User selects the communities to include in the report by selecting a Community taxonomy.

 - Provides an option for selecting different patient-type populations: American Indian and Alaska Native (AI/AN), non-AI/AN, or both.

 - Can be exported to the Area Office by the site for aggregation into an Area-wide HEDIS report.

 - May be run locally for individual communities to compare performance.

-Key logic changes from version 5.0 include:
+Key logic changes from version 5.0 include: New topic:

 - Osteoporosis Management in Women Who Had a Fracture

 - Beta-Blocker Treatment After a Heart Attack

 - Persistence of Beta-Blocker Treatment After a Heart Attack